Eren the Southpaw: Drama

 A 10-episode television drama adaptation that featured Elaiza Ikeda and Fūju Kamio in lead roles was broadcast on MBS and TBS from October 21 to December 23, 2019.
 (Note: MBS listed the air dates for the series on Sunday at 24:50, which is effectively Monday at 00:50 a.m.
 JST.)

 Anime

-In December 2022, it was announced that the series will receive an anime adaptation.
-It was later revealed to be a television series that will be produced by Signal.MD and Production I.G and directed by Toshimasa Suzuki, with series composition handled by Taku Kishimoto, characters designed by Yuka Fukuchi and Akane Tamai, who will also serve as chief animation directors, and music composed by Pasocom Music Club.
-The series is set to premiere in April 2026 on TV Tokyo and its affiliates.
+In December 2022, it was announced that the series would receive an anime adaptation.
+It was later revealed to be a television series that was produced by Signal.MD and Production I.G and directed by Toshimasa Suzuki, with series composition handled by Taku Kishimoto, characters designed by Yuka Fukuchi and Akane Tamai, who also serve as chief animation directors, and music composed by Pasocom Music Club.
+The series aired from April 8 to July 1, 2026, on TV Tokyo and its affiliates.
+(Note: TV Tokyo listed the series air dates on Tuesday at 24:00, which is effectively Wednesday at midnight JST.)
+The opening theme song is "Funkin' Beautiful", performed by ALI feat.
+ZORN, and the ending theme song is "New Walk", performed by Ima Murasaki.
+Crunchyroll is streaming the series.